kawilliams/kawilliams.github.io/teaching/hci/design-doc.md

 * [Orchestra unveils Mailbox](https://www.youtube.com/watch?v=_Us1Ws4i14c)
 * [Facebook Messenger Chat with Bot Demo](https://www.youtube.com/watch?v=_Kk3AbP3SI0)

 Somewhere in your design post, a demo video should be embedded that shows interaction with your final project.
+You will likely need to upload your demo video to YouTube or Vimeo.

 #### Multimedia for your videos
 Since our intention is to be able to broadly share these videos, it is important that we take into account copyright considerations.
 Fortunately, Davidson's Library has prepared guides that link to resources that should provide you with a vast library of sound, video, and images to accompany your videos and make them look as professional as possible.